Vrtgs/thirtyfour/docs/src/tools/selenium-manager.md

 ```

 > **NOTE:** Due to the way the selenium repository is structured, it is quite large.
-> Better integration with selenium-manager in `thirtyfour` is planned.
+> Better integration with selenium-manager, or equivalent functionality, is planned.